benjaminion/upgrading-ethereum-book/src/book.md

 #### Rewards in numbers

-The following calculations are based on 300 thousand active validators, all performing perfectly and all with 32 ETH of effective balance.
+The following calculations are based on 300 thousand active validators, all performing perfectly and all with 32&nbsp;ETH of effective balance.

   - Base reward per increment
     - $b = 653$ Gwei